 Parking for the disabled is available upon prior agreement with the museum; please contact us at , +372 606 6400

-When visiting the museum with a guide dog, please inform the museum’s security guard in advance by calling +372 606 6402 or +372 565 5302.
-If you enter through the main door, the cloakroom and the café are to the right.
-This area can be accessed via three steps.
+When visiting the museum with a guide dog, please inform the security staff by phone of your arrival, by calling +372 606 6402 or +372 565 5302.

 When entering through the main entrance, you will find the museum shop, ticket desk, elevator and café on the right, three steps down.